-Peel-and-stick wallpaper: Peel-and-stick wallpaper like this example available at Amazon has a self-adhesive backing that makes it easy to apply without the need for soaking or pasting.
-It’s commonly chosen by renters since it’s simple to install and remove.
-Check with the wallpaper manufacturer to see if they recommend their brand of peel-and-stick wallpaper on textured walls.
+Peel-and-stick wallpaper: Peel-and-stick wallpaper (see our guide to the best peel-and-stick wallpapers we tested this year for our top picks) has a self-adhesive backing that makes it easy to apply without the need for soaking or pasting.
+This type of wallpaper is commonly chosen by renters since it’s simple to apply and remove.
+Using a thick, dark-colored peel-and-stick wallpaper will typically get you the best coverage.
+Still, it’s a good idea to check with the wallpaper manufacturer to see if they recommend their brand of peel-and-stick wallpaper on textured walls.

-Pre-pasted wallpaper: Pre-pasted wallpaper like this option available at Lowe’s comes with the paste already on the wallpaper—just add water and apply it onto the walls.
-It’s more fuss-free compared to applying the paste yourself but often won’t last as long as non-pasted wallpaper.
+Pre-pasted wallpaper: Pre-pasted wallpaper, like Graham & Brown’s textured beadboard wallpaper, comes with the paste already on the wallpaper—just add water and apply it onto the walls.
+It’s more fuss-free compared to applying the paste yourself, but often won’t last as long as non-pasted wallpaper.

 Even between walls with the same texture type (for example, two homes with orange peel walls), the thickness of the texture can vary.
-A test sample can help you determine if a wall is suitable for your chosen wallpaper.
-Make sure to clean and prepare a small section of wall for testing, and then apply the chosen wallpaper.
-The sample can help you determine if the wallpaper adheres well and if the texture looks to your liking.
+Hanging a test sample can help you determine how well your chosen wallpaper will cover your textured walls.
+Make sure to clean and prepare a small section of wall for testing, and then apply a few square feet or more of wallpaper.
+The sample can help you determine if the wallpaper adheres well, and if the texture looks to your liking.

-If the wallpaper doesn’t stick to a textured wall or doesn’t look quite right, there are some helpful fixes.
-If working with standard wallpaper, test another patch with lining paper like this option available at The Home Depot, which goes in between the wall and wallpaper to help smooth and cover imperfections in the wall.
-If all else fails, it’s time to consider removing the texture or skim coating the walls to create a smoother surface.
+If the wallpaper you want to use doesn’t stick to a textured wall or doesn’t look quite right, don’t give up hope yet—there are some things you can do to make it look better.
+If you’re working with standard wallpaper, test another section of wallpaper using a wallpaper liner paper, like Brewster’s heavyweight paper liner, which goes between the wall and wallpaper to help smooth and cover imperfections in the wall.
+If the wallpaper liner doesn’t yield the results you want, consider skim coating the walls to create a smoother surface.

-Can you apply peel-and-stick wallpaper on textured walls?
+Can you put peel-and-stick wallpaper on textured walls?

-Most peel-and-stick wallpapers can stick to textured walls, but how well they stick and how much texture will show through is dependent on a few factors.
+Most peel-and-stick wallpapers can stick to textured walls, but how well they stick and how much texture will show through depends on a few factors.

-To start, look for a peel-and-stick wallpaper suitable for use on textured walls.
-Some peel-and-stick wallpaper brands will specify if a product works on textured walls and recommend suitable texture types.
-Removable wallpaper for textured walls will have a more durable and heavy-duty adhesive to help them stick long-term to rougher surfaces.
-If you’re unsure, ask the manufacturer.
+One thing you can do to make sure that your wallpaper looks great is to look for a peel-and-stick wallpaper that’s suitable for use on textured walls.
+Some peel-and-stick wallpaper brands will specify whether their product works on textured walls, and recommend suitable texture types.
+Removable wallpaper for textured walls, such as VEELIKE’s navy blue peel-and-stick wallpaper, will have a more durable and heavy-duty adhesive to help them stick long-term to rougher surfaces.
+If you’re unsure, contact the manufacturer.